-As you spend 1 minute to cast this spell, a wall of water springs into existence at a point within sight range.
-You can make the wall up to 90 meters long, 90 meters high, and 18 meters thick.
-The wall lasts for the duration.
+As you spend 1 minute to cast this spell, a wall of water springs into existence at a point within sight range and lasts for the duration.
+You can make the wall of water up to 100 meters long, 100 meters high, and 10 meters thick.

-A creature caught in the wall can move by swimming.
-Because of the force of the wave, though, the creature must make a successful Brawn check against your spell save DC in order to move at all.
+Because of the force of the wave, creature must succeed on a successful Athletics check against your spell save Difficulty in order to swim.
 If it fails the check, it can’t move.
 A creature that moves out of the area falls to the ground.